- Course at a Glance

 * Graduate Diploma of Engineering (Mechanical): Students who elect to exit the program after successfully completing all of the first year units, as outlined above, can opt to receive EIT's Graduate Diploma of Engineering (Mechanical).
-If students wish to finalize the Master qualification after exiting at Grad Dip level, they will need to re-enrol and relinquish the Graduate Diploma testamur.
+If students wish to finalize the Master qualification after exiting at Graduate Diploma level, they will need to re-enrol and relinquish the Graduate Diploma testamur.